 Genetic Variations

-Methylation tests indirectly reveal genetic variations by studying how DNA methylation patterns are influenced by genetic factors.
+Methylation tests indirectly reveal genetic variations by studying how genetic factors influence DNA methylation patterns.

 This is done by identifying methylation quantitative trait loci (mQTLs), which are genetic variants that affect DNA methylation levels at specific genomic locations.